ewencai/GIFtoolsCookbook/content/AtoZ/magnetic/MVI.rst

 Purpose
 ^^^^^^^

-Demonstrate the basic steps for the magnetic vector inversion in cartesian and spherical coordinates.
+ - Demonstrate the basic steps for the Magnetic Vector Inversion in Cartesian (MVI-C) and Spherical (MVI-S) coordinates.
+ - Improve the MVI-C solution with a cooperative inversion approach (amplitude + MVI-C)
+ - Demonstrate the adavantages of a sparse MVI-S code

 .. note:: Link to `MVI documentation <http://mvi.readthedocs.io/en/latest/>`_